Astera-Finance/astera/scripts/README.md

 ##### **3_DeployedStrategies**
   - List of all strategies deployed so far
   - Used by 4_AddAssets.s, 5_Reconfigure.s ***in correct order !***
+  - Addresses in the array corresponds with the symbols in the array
   - Example:
   ```json
     {